blockchainsllc/in3-docs/docs/spec.md

 *  **props** `uint64` - A bitmask defining the capabilities of the node:

     - `0x01` : **proof** :  The node is able to deliver proof.
 If not set, it may only serve pure ethereum JSON/RPC.
 Thus, simple remote nodes may also be registered as Incubed nodes.
-    - `0x02` : **multichain** : The same RPC endpoint may also accept requests for different chains.
+    - `0x02` : **multichain** : The same RPC endpoint may also accept requests for different chains. if this is set the `chainId`-prop in the request in required.
     - `0x04` : **archive** : If set, the node is able to support archive requests returning older states.
 If not, only a pruned node is running.
     - `0x08` : **http** : If set, the node will also serve requests on standard http even if the url specifies https.
 This is relevant for small embedded devices trying to save resources by not having to run the TLS.
     - `0x10` : **binary** : If set, the node accepts request with `binary:true`.
 This reduces the payload to about 30% for embedded devices.
+    - `0x20` : **onion** : If set, the node is reachable through onionrouting and url will be a onion url.

-    More properties will be added in future versions.
+    More capabilities will be added in future versions.

 *  **unregisterTime** `uint64` - The earliest timestamp when the node can unregister itself by calling `confirmUnregisteringServer`.
 This will only be set after the node requests an unregister.
 The client nodes with an `unregisterTime` set have less trust, since they will not be able to convict after this timestamp.